 - Many other commonly asked questions (including their effect on miscarriages, birth defects, PCOS and much more).

-NOTE: as an integrative nutrition health coach, my primary focus is to simplify things for you.
+NOTE: as an integrative nutrition health coach, my primary focus is to educate and simplify things for you as much as possible.
 In this case that means summarizing science-based data collected from various sources.
 This article is purely for educational purposes and it’s not meant to be an endorsement of either vitex or clomid.
 Furthermore, this article is not meant to replace the advice, guidance and recommendations of your physician.

 |Reduces high prolactin||Y||N|